binodrajpandey/spring-data-cassandra/README.md

 tags list<text>,
 primary key((publisher,title),isbn) );
 ```
 where publisher and title are partition key and isbn is cluster key.
-We have used composite partitionkey to use multiple partition.
+We have used composite partitionkey to use multiple partitions.

 6. Now test using command:
-describe tables;
+`describe tables;`

-7.you can insert test data to verify:
+7.you can insert test data to verify: </br>
-INSERT INTO book (isbn, publisher ,title, tags) VALUES ( now(), 'binod','long journey',['tag1','tag2']) using ttl 100;
+`INSERT INTO book (isbn, publisher ,title, tags) VALUES ( now(), 'binod','long journey',['tag1','tag2']) using ttl 100;`

-8. Open cassandraConfig.java file and edit name of keyspaces, contanct point, cassandra credentials.
+8. Open cassandraConfig.java file and edit name of keyspaces, contanct point, cassandra credentials.</br>
 9. build the project and then run it.
 10. run the test for CRUD operation.